-The fan motor, bracket and part of the shroud may be removed as an assembly:
+The fan motor, bracket and part of the shroud may be removed as an assembly.

+- 1. Shut the unit off.

+- 2. Remove the right side panel.

-- 1. Unplug the fan motor. - 2.
-Remove 3 screws at the right edge of the fan shroud. - 3.
-Pull the assembly out the right side.
-The condenser fins are then visible for cleaning.
+- 3. Unplug the fan motor.

+- 4. Remove three screws at right edge of shroud.

+- 5. Pull shroud and fan out as an assembly, the inside fins of the condenser are now visible for cleaning.

 The fins of the condenser will become fouled with dirt, and must be cleaned.
-A vacuum cleaner with a soft brush attachment will extract most loose dust stuck to the surface of the condenser fins.
+A vacuum cleaner with a soft brush attachment will extract most loose dust stuck to the surface of the condenser fins..

-Water cooled units:
+Water Cooled units: